Daipu/Impact-of-Initial-Congestion-Window-TCP-Window-Scaling-ns3/README.md

 This repository provides an implementation of a point-to-point and dumbbell topology and showcases effect of initial congestion window and window scaling on them.

+###Initial Congestion Window TCP Window Scaling example

-example program is stored in:
+An example program is stored in:

 `src/point-to-point/examples/initcwnd-wndscale-example.cc`